Robert Livingston (1688–1775): Personal life

 Margaret died in December 1758 and was interred in a burial vault constructed 200 yards north of the Livingston family home at Clermont.
-Livingston died on June 27, 1775 at the age of 87 and was buried with his wife in the family vault.
+Livingston died on June 27, 1775, at the age of 87 and was buried with his wife in the family vault.
 Upon his death, the "Lower Manor" became the property of his only child, Robert R. Livingston, or Judge Livingston as he was known in Provincial New York.

-Descendants
+Depiction

 His grandson, Edward Livingston (1764–1836) described Robert of Clermont at eighty-four as: "... a gentleman... tall and somewhat bent, but not emaciated by age which had marked, but not disfigured, a face once remarkable for its regular beauty of features, and still beaming with the benevolence and intelligence that had always illuminated it.
 He marked the epoch at which he retired from the world by preserving its costume: the flowing wool powered wig, the bright brown coat, with large cuffs and square shirts, the cut velvet waistcoast, with ample flaps and the breeches scarcely covering the knee, the silk stocking, rolled over them with embroidered clocks, and shining square-toed shoes, fastened near the ankle and small embossed gold buckles.
 These were retained in his service, not to affect a singularity, but because he thought it ridiculous at his time of life to follow the quick succession of fashion."
 He always rose at five and read until breakfast.
 The year before his death, he took up the study of German and spoke it fluently.

 "The patriarch of Clermont was in many ways the spoiled younger son of the self-made man.
 A failure in the law, in business, and in the eyes of his own parents, he nonetheless entered his final years with the satisfaction that he had not only maintained the estate passed on to him by his father, but had increased it 40-fold through his speculation in Catskill Mountain lands."